farm cultivation systems farming System Shifting Cultivation/Bush Fallowing.

 1 . it helps to main the fertility of the soil.

-1. The system does not encourage production of permanent crops such as cocoa
+The system does not encourage the production of permanent crops such as cocoa

-2. Diseases and pests can spread easily from old plot tn new .
+- Diseases and pests can spread easily from old plots to new ones.

 This is a system of keeping animals in a fenced expanse of land containing forages (grasses and legumes) for them to feed on.

-Examples are Obudu cattle ranch, in Cross River State, Igarra cattle ranch in Edo State.
+Examples are the Obudu cattle ranch, in Cross River State, the Igarra cattle ranch in Edo State.

 (B) NOMADIC HERDING FARMING SYSTEM

 This involves the movement of grazing animals from one place to another in search of fresh pasture and \’ water.
-This is mainly practiced by the Fulani nomads of northern Nigeria.
+This is mainly practised by the Fulani nomads of northern Nigeria.

-This system is also called pastoral nomadism or pastoral farming.
+This system of farming is also called pastoral nomadism or pastoral farming.

 i.
 It provides a source of animal protein.

 ii.
-The system is not too costly because natural grasses are fed upon by the animals.
+The system is not too costly because natural grasses are fed by the animals.

 ii.
 Animals can only be reared in grassland areas where they can have access to feed.

-1. It ensures steady supply of income for the farmer.
+It ensures a steady supply of income for the farmer.

-6. The animals may serve as source of power on the farm, e.g bullock can be used to pull ploughs or harrows.
+The animals may serve as source of power on the farm, e.g. bullocks can be used to pull ploughs or harrows.

-2. When animals are reared on the same land where crops grown without fence, the animals may damage the crops.
+When animals are reared on the same land where crops are grown without a fence, the animals may damage the crops.